-On average, employees spend just over 4 hours a day on checking work emails.
+On average, employees spend just over 4 hours a day checking work emails.
 That’s more than 20 hours a week — 1,000 hours a year.
 Clearly, we all need to learn how to organize Gmail Inbox with a few tricks.
+Google has been slow to evolve Gmail Business with features that simplify life.

 Add Emails to Google Task